The geometry on the slope of a mountain: Finslerian volumes

 \item If $(M,F)$ is not absolute homogeneous, then the inequality above is not true anymore.
 Indeed, for instance let $(M,F=\alpha+\beta)$ be a Randers space.
 Then, one can easily see that

 where $b^2(x)=a_{ij}(x)b^ib^j$, and $vol(M,\alpha)$ is the Riemannian volume of $M$ (see \cite{S}). \end{enumerate} \end{remark}

-In the case of an Finsler $(\alpha,\beta)$-metric, one can compute explicitely the Finslerian volume in terms of the Riemannian volume (see \cite{BCS}).
+In the case of an Finsler $(\alpha,\beta)$-metric, one can compute explicitly the Finslerian volume in terms of the Riemannian volume (see \cite{BCS}).
 Indeed, if $(M,F(\alpha,\beta))$ is an $(\alpha,\beta)$-metric on an $n$-dimensional manifold $M$, one denotes

 where $F=\alpha \phi(\mathfrak s)$, $\mathfrak s=\beta \slash \alpha$, and

 Then the Busemann-Hausdorff and Holmes-Thompson volume forms are given by

 respectively, where $dV_\alpha$ is the Riemannian volume form.